estePecora/estePecora/README.md

 ## Hi!
 I'm Estefania! :rocket:

 ### Full Stack developer :zap: I enjoy finding creative solutions
 I never outgrew childhood curiosity; I’m always asking why and how about everything.
 That’s how I ended up taking my first steps at coding, and eventually I realized it combined lots of the things I love: technology, creative thinking, and the fact you are always learning something new.
-So I decided to pursue it as a new career path.
+So I decided to pursue it as a new career path.<br/>
-This is not a surprise, since I’ve always had been interested in science and technology, I began my studies both in engineering and design, but as I started working I had to focus on one and decided to go with design.
+This is not a surprise, since I’ve always had been interested in science and technology, I began my studies both in engineering and design, but as I started working I had to focus on one and decided to go with design.<br/>
 I overall enjoy working with brands or companies that have social impact.
 As a former Ad creative, I’ve worked with cross-platform teams, and many different clients.
 I have an analytic mind and I’m a fast learner.
 If you like my profile leave me a message! 

 - - -